How to Install VNC Server on Rocky Linux

 sudo passwd jane

-After the new user is created, run the following command to add the new user to the "wheel" group.
+After creating the new user, run the following command to add the new user to the "wheel" group.
 This allows the new user to execute the sudo command and get root privileges.

 sudo usermod -aG wheel jane